toschoch/docker-iot-server/README.md

 # docker-iot-server
-Combines an MQTT Broker with a CrateDB for message storage
+Combines an MQTT Broker with a InfluxDB for message storage